 Lunch on a Pirate Ship by Caryl Hart and Kristina Stephenson: Jack doesn’t want to eat the baked beans and chips that Mum has cooked for his lunch so he boards a pirate ship.
 But is lunch on board any better?
 This fun rhyming story shows the power of a child’s imagination and is a great story for fussy eaters!

 Aerodynamics of Biscuits by Clare Helen Welsh and Sophia Touliatou: Oliver flies to the moon with the pirate mice who have stolen his biscuits but when they find themselves stranded they need to find a way of getting back again.
 Pirate mice flying to the moon is such an original idea and the title fits the adventure perfectly!
+We’d love to see Captain McSqueaky and his pirate crew in another story.

 Today is #InternationalTalkLikeAPirateDay and we would love to know what you’ll be reading to celebrate.